-Three Steps To Address Concerns About Your Loved One’s Nursing Home Care
+How To Address Concerns About a Loved One's Nursing Home Care

 Art Gharibian, an elder law attorney in Glendale, California, whose firm focuses on nursing home abuse litigation, medical malpractice, and wrongful death, shares insights on some of the common issues family members have with nursing homes and the steps you can take to address concerns.